iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.getCollapsedChildren(node)`
 Get the children of the given collapsed node which are removed during collapse operation

+`api.clearVisualCue()`
+Forces the visual cue to be cleared.
+It is to be called in extreme cases.

 ## Events
 `cy.nodes().on("expandcollapse.beforecollapse", function(event) { var node = this; ... })` Triggered before a node is collapsed